kubernetes/enhancements/keps/sig-storage/2639-secret-protection/README.md

   - If the `SecretInUseProtection` feature gate is disalbed, finalizer is added on creation, but deleted regardless of whether it is in-use after `deletionTimestamp` is set.
 This will allow users to avoid manually deleting finalizers on the downgrading by disabling the feature.
 - Out-of-tree resources(`VolumeSnapshot`):
   - The deletion is blocked by using newly introduced `snapshot.storage.kubernetes.io/secret-protection` finalizer,
-  - The `snapshot.storage.kubernetes.io/secret-protection` finalizer will be always added on creation of the secret by using admission controller for `VolumeSnapshot`,
+  - The `snapshot.storage.kubernetes.io/secret-protection` finalizer will be always added on creation of the secret by using snapshot controller,
   - After the secret is requested to be deleted (`deletionTimestamp` is set), the `snapshot.storage.kubernetes.io/secret-protection` finalizer will be deleted by newly introduced out-of-tree `secret-protection-volumesnapshot-controller` by checking whether the secret is in-use, on every change(Create/Update/Delete) events for secrets and related resources.

 Feature gate `SecretInUseProtection` is used only for in-tree controller.
 Out-of-tree controller will be always enabled when the `secret-protection-volumesnapshot-controller` is deployed.